SiegeEngineers/aoe2map/README.md

 ## Changelog

+### 19.7.2

+The latest maps on the start page are now sorted by their creation time instead of the time of their last modification.
+This is to prevent maps that got for example a typo fixed from jumping to the front of the list again.

 ### 19.7.1

 - When uploading a new version of a map, you can now select images from the previous